-If you have made the decision to make the move abroad, there are a number of options available to you when it comes to banking as an expat.
+If you have decided to make the move abroad, there are several options available to you when it comes to banking as an expat.
 Most probably you are trying to get to grips with some of them and are feeling a bit overwhelmed which would be the ideal choice for you.

 We feel your pain, which is why we’ve decided to outline the biggest pros of the most popular banking options.
 Of course, there are cons to each option as well, but you may find that one that suits you best.